rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 +++
 *Some important information about development of RsyncOSX.
 There are two GUIs for rsync developed by me, RsyncUI and RsyncOSX.
 More info abot both apps on [my GitHub Readme file](https://github.com/rsyncOSX/RsyncOSX).
 New development is and has been since beginning av 2023, only for RsyncUI - the SwiftUI based GUI.
 RsyncOSX is maintained and bugfixes only.
 If you are a new user I will recommend using RsyncUI.*

-RsyncOSX is a pure *Swift* and *Storyboar* based macOS application utilizing the command line tool `rsync` for synchronizing files.
+RsyncOSX is a pure *Swift* and *Storyboard* based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncOSX.
 RsyncOSX is a GUI only on top of rsync.
 RsyncOSX is signed and notarized by Apple.

 Check out  [the categories](/categories)  for information about other topics not linked to on this page.
 RsyncOSX is built for *macOS Big Sur and later*.